 About Alvor beaches

 The vibrant Western Algarve resort of Alvor, which has sprung up around an attractive whitewashed fishing village, wows holidaymakers with its expansive sandy beaches, first-rate seafood and idyllic location overlooking the Bay of Lagos.
 The nefarious nightlife of Praia da Rocha is also within easy reach.
-Meandering through the narrow cobbled streets of Alvor’s historic core, unfurling a towel on the beach, or taking a dip in the crystal-clear waters of the Atlantic Ocean, holidaymakers quickly slip into the leisurely pace of local life.
+Whether meandering through the narrow cobbled streets of Alvor's historic core, unfurling a towel on the beach, or taking a dip in the crystal-clear waters of the Atlantic Ocean, holidaymakers quickly slip into the leisurely pace of local life.
 A smorgasbord of watersports awaits those who still want to get active.
 Meanwhile year-round sunshine makes a game of golf at one of the nearby courses attractive at any time of year.
-Whether you want to unwind on the beach, get active in the Atlantic surf, or work on your handicap Alvor has something for everyone.

-When it comes to beach holidays, Alvor is hard to beat.
 Praia do Alvor boasts kilometres of golden sand, where you will find a private spot to unfurl your towel even at the height of the summer.
-Heading east past the Torralta holiday complex, Praia dos Tres Iramos is an Algarve icon whose fluffy sand is spectacularly backed by golden cliffs.
+Heading east past the Torralta holiday complex, Praia dos Tres Iramos is spectacularly backed by golden cliffs.

 Beyond the beach:

 East of Alvor, Aqualand Algarve in Alcantarilha (www.aqualand.pt) is one of the region's premier water parks.
 Myriad swimming pools help keep you cool, while the terrifying drops of the Kamikaze and Banzai Boggan water rides offer a thrilling day out.
 You can also go horse riding, play golf, go motorbike scrambling or play paintball near the resort.